pgcodekeeper/pg_dbo_timestamp/README.md

 Known issues
 ----------------

-The object timestamp tracking functionality is not fully reliable at the moment.
 PostgreSQL does not provide full event trigger data for GRANT change events thus we don't track object privileges changes.
+Instead, we select current ACLs for each object, returned by `dbots_object_timestamps` view.

 Updating extension
 ----------------